Last Updated on January 1, 2023

 However, they are fairly active pooch, so they’ll need a decent amount of playtime and exercise each day.

-The Great Danebull is a large dog with short, dense coats that are smooth.
+The Great Danebull is a large dog with a short, dense coat that is smooth.
 They’ll typically have a rectangle-shaped head, taking after their Great Dane parent.

 Taking after their Pitbull parent, they’ll most likely have half-pricked ears.